miwurster/msc-iot-kaffeekanne/sensor/README.md

 The scale supports three printing modes: _Keypress_, _Stable_ and _Continous_.
 In the _Keypress_
 mode, it only prints when pressing a specific key on the scale.
 The _Stable_ mode prints the weight as soon as the scale detects that weight doesn't change anylonger.
-Here, the _Continous_ mode was chosen where the scale continously prints the current weight.
+Here, the _Continous_ mode was chosen where the scale continuously prints the current weight.
 The USB keyboard adapter of the _GRAM RK-30_ scale forwards **6 Lines/Second** in the format described above.